lpewton/stock-controller/README.md

 - I can **add and remove units from the stock** so that **it can remain updated**.

 ## Roles:
 As this application i meant for a buisness, different roles have been applied to the users.
-From
+From the scooper, cooks and stock-controller.
+Each one of these roles has their own visibility permissions.

 ## Database Schema:
 ### Ingredient: